 The nursing mnemonic BUBBLE-HER is used to remember the components of the postpartum maternal assessment.
 Nurses need to be aware of the normal physiologic and psychological changes that take place in women’s bodies and minds in order to provide comprehensive care during this period.
 The postpartum period covers the time period from birth until approximately six weeks after delivery.
 So it is important to remember the mnemonic BUBBLE-HER to denote the components of the postpartum maternal nursing assessment.

-Watch the following video to know- nursing mnemonics: BUBBLE-HER- nine-point postpartum assessment
+Watch the following video to learn- nursing mnemonics: BUBBLE-HER- nine-point postpartum assessment

 3. NNN: fetal non-stress test